rdkit/rdkit/Docs/Book/GettingStartedInPython.rst

 'cccc(N)cc'

-Or we can use the bit ranking functionality from the :api:`rdkit.ML.InfoTheory.rdInfoTheory.InfoBitRanker` class to identify fragments that distinguish actives from inactives:
+Or we can use the bit ranking functionality from the :py:class:`rdkit.ML.InfoTheory.rdInfoTheory.InfoBitRanker` class to identify fragments that distinguish actives from inactives:

 >>> suppl = Chem.SDMolSupplier('data/bzr.sdf')